0xJasonMurray/validatePuppetCsr/README.md

 ## Overview

-Set of scripts to needed to modify and validate Puppet CSRs when using the autosign features of the puppet master.
+Set of scripts to needed to modify and validate Puppet CSRs when using the policy based autosigning features of the puppet master.

 Note: This has been tested on AWS using a Ubuntu 14.04 LTS server image.